coppertop-bones/coppertop/README.md

 ### Installation

-OUT-OF-ORDER\
-`pip install coppertop-bones-dm` for the dm core library and the @coppertop decorator.\
+`pip install coppertop-bones-libs` for the dm core library and the @coppertop decorator.\
 `pip install coppertop` just for the @coppertop decorator.

 At the moment needs to be git cloned and the setup.py manually run.